 top of page

-Finite Element modeling software gives users the ability to evaluate contact like never before.
-Contact analysis can be extremely useful for a variety of problems such as identifying bearing stresses, bolted joints, interference fits, tribological investigations and many more.
-However contact, especially detailed Hertzian contact isn't something most engineers are familiar with like stress and strain.
-Let's run through a simple Hertzian contact example and see if ANSYS can accurately predict contact width and maximum pressure.
+Finite element modeling software gives users the ability to evaluate contact like never before.
+Contact analysis can be extremely useful for a variety of problems, such as identifying bearing stresses, bolted joints, interference fits, and tribological behavior.
+However, contact—especially detailed Hertzian contact—isn't something most engineers are as familiar with as stress and strain.
+Let's run through a simple Hertzian contact example and see whether ANSYS can accurately predict contact width and maximum pressure.

-In this problem we have a Cylinder set into a Cylinder Groove with a 2000 lb. force pressing the cylinder into the groove.
+In this problem, we have a cylinder set into a cylindrical groove with a 2,000 lb force pressing the cylinder into the groove.
 We are interested in finding the contact distance (b) and the maximum pressure in this contact region.

-Let's begin by finding the true solution based upon Hertzian Equations.
+Let's begin by finding the true solution based on the Hertzian equations.

 1/2 Contact Width (b) = 0.1985 in, Maximum Pressure (P) = 64,150 psi